 - Report published in February 2023 identified Tonopah Flats Project as an Inferred Resource with one of the USA’s largest known lithium deposits, including 15.8 million tons of lithium carbonate equivalent.

 Commercial Partnerships With Industry-Leading Public and Private Entities for Both Primary and Secondary Resources

 - Existing relationships for secondary resources include, BASF, C4V, the U.S. Advanced Battery Consortium, made up of General Motors, Ford, Chrysler, Stellantis, and the U.S. Department of Energy.

 - Existing relationships for primary resources include the U.S. Department of Energy’s Advanced Manufacturing Office, DuPont and the Critical Materials Institute.

 What is American Battery Technology Company’s ticker symbol, and what exchanges does it trade on?

 Our ticker symbol is ABML.
 Our shares are currently traded on the OTC market (OTCQX: ABML) and have submitted an application to uplist to NASDAQ.

 How can I purchase shares?

-We are a publicly traded company on the OTCQB market, ticker ABML.
+We are a publicly traded company on the OTCQX market, ticker ABML.
 Shares are available to purchase through a variety of brokerages and trading platforms, where OTC stocks are sold.
 While the company does not endorse a particular platform, current shareholders utilize Charles Schwab, Fidelity, and E*Trade.

 When was the company founded?